Bachelor Plus in Graduate Education for Teacher Licensure

 - Primary Grades/Intervention Dual Degree (PK-5)

 - Middle Grades 4-9

-The Bachelor Plus Program is fully state approved and leads to teacher licensure by the Ohio Department of Education.
+The bachelor plus program is a graduate program designed to provide initial teacher licensure to people who hold bachelor’s degrees from accredited colleges or universities in fields other than education.
+It is is fully state approved and leads to teacher licensure by the Ohio Department of Education.
 Some course work earns graduate credit.
 However, some undergraduate courses may be required in each program teaching area.

 Graduate courses are generally taught in late afternoon, evenings, and online so that candidates may hold full- or part-time jobs while doing the course work.
 Courses are taught by qualified faculty from the various colleges/departments and are designed to provide the candidate with the necessary background in educational concepts, planning, teaching styles, classroom management and area content.
 Classroom field experiences are included and scheduled at different times during the program to provide actual classroom experience.
 Student teaching is taken near the end of the program.
 The length of time needed to complete the program is dependent upon the number of courses to be taken by individuals based on their pre-admittance evaluation.

 The Ohio Department of Education has approved Ashland University’s bachelor’s plus program for teacher licensure.
 The state standards of January 1, 1998, have determined the Ashland University standards for licensure.
 All programs have been approved.
 Applications are submitted and reviewed by the licensure officer of Ashland University who, upon approval, forwards them to the state.
 The Ohio Department of Education is ultimately responsible for issuing the earned licensure.